lucanicoladebiasi/jsong/README.md

 JUnit tests are organized per page of the JSONata official documentation, please, refer to them for a rich set of examples about how to use this software.

-The code is documented: start reading the documentation of the `io.github.lucanicoladebiasi.jsong.Processor` class.
+The code is documented: start reading the documentation of the `io.github.lucanicoladebiasi.jsong1.Processor` class.

 ## Changes from previous version